1. Overview

 Ours is no caravan of despair!"

-This caravan we are on is based on an understanding - one that we develop and embody experientially as a result of our faith practices - that there is always the capacity for something life-forward to come, that our caring and wanting and hoping and listening and making space all contribute to birth the fruits of that life-forward movement into our lives and our world.
+This caravan is based on an understanding and way of being that we develop and embody experientially as a result of our faith practices - that there is always the capacity for something life-forward to come, that our caring and wanting and hoping and listening and making space all contribute to birth the fruits of that life-forward movement into our lives and our world.

 [ Top of Page ]